dinakidane/drf-api-trav/README.md

 22. **Update Username and Password:**
 As a logged-in user, I want to change my username and password so that I can modify my display name and keep my profile secure.

+### Adding and favouriting a post

+23. **Create Posts:**
+    - As a logged-in user, I want to create posts so that I can share my images with the community.

+24. **View Single Post:**
+    - As a user, I want to view the details of a specific post so that I can understand it better.

+25. **Like Post:**
+As a logged-in user, I want to like posts so that I can express support for the content I find interesting.

+### Posts

+24. **View Recent Posts:**
+    - As a user, I want to see the most recent posts ordered chronologically, so I can stay updated with the latest content.

+25. **Search Posts:**
+    - As a user, I want to search for posts using keywords so that I can find the content and profiles that interest me the most.

+26. **View Liked Posts:**
+    - As a logged-in user, I want to see the posts I liked so that I can revisit the content I enjoy.

+27. **View Followed Users' Posts:**
+    - As a logged-in user, I want to see posts from the users I follow so that I can stay informed about their latest updates.

+28. **Infinite Scroll:**
+    - As a user, I want to scroll through the site's images with automatic loading so that I can browse without needing to click "next page."